Exculpatory Evidence: Knowing Your Rights

 If the court discovers that a prosecutor has withheld exculpatory evidence, the defendant’s conviction can be reversed, and a new trial can be ordered.
 Additionally, if the court discovers that the withholding of the evidence was intentional, the prosecutor faces sanctions, which generally involve fines.

 Individuals who have been accused of crimes are guaranteed through the U.S. Constitution to have the right to due process.
-One of the many important services that a criminal defense attorney from Rubin, Glickman, Steinberg & Gifford, P.C. can provide to their clients is the protection of their rights during a criminal case.
+One of the many important services that a criminal defense attorney from Rubin, Glickman, Steinberg & Gifford, P.C. can provide to their clients the protection of their rights during a criminal case.

 Criminal convictions can have a number of negative outcomes, including the loss of freedom and financial penalties.
 Let us help you develop a greater understanding of the criminal court process and explain the services we can provide.
 For a consultation with a skilled criminal defense attorney from RGSG, fill out our contact form or call us at (215) 822-7575.